 - The monthly standard rate has been increased

 - The minimum floor element of the benefit has been temporarily suspended,

 If you live in Scotland and you’re newly self-employed, you may be eligible for the ‘newly self-employed hardship fund’- a one-off grant of £2000.
 Contact your local authority to discuss the scheme and how to apply in your area.

 - All homeowners can apply for a break from their mortgage repayments if they are unable to pay because of coronavirus.
 This was initially put in place for 3-months from March 2020 and has now been extended for a further 3-months.
 It is important that you discuss and agree this with your lender before falling behind on your payments.

 - Emergency legislation is in place to protect renters and prevent evictions from social or privately rented accommodation.
 You should speak to your landlord and come to an agreement if you’re struggling to manage your rent.

 Banking and bills

-- Some banks are offering customers the opportunity to temporarily increase their credit limits and access cash in fixed savings accounts.
+- Some banks are also offering customers the opportunity to temporarily increase their credit limits and access cash in fixed savings accounts without a penalty.

-- HMRC have indicated that they may relax the rules on tax liabilities during this period.
-If you’re concerned about your ability to pay a tax bill, contact HMRC’s coronavirus helpline as soon as possible on 0800 015 9559
+- HMRC have relaxed the rules on tax liabilities during this period.
+If you’re concerned about your ability to pay a tax bill, contact HMRC’s coronavirus helpline as soon as possible on Covid